novatekz/skbase/.github/README.md

    to prevent a specific plugin from ever being loaded by the framework even if it is specified in the previously mentioned config file, its directory name must start with a dot.

 ## Getting Help
    If you have questions or need assistance, please open an issue in the GitHub repository or join the community discussions.
-   Contributions are welcome, and we encourage developers to share their experiences and improvements.
+   Contributions are welcome, and we encourage devs to share their experiences and improvements.

 ## License
    skBase is a free open-source software.